RCGEnableBigDataDeveloper/mapr-auth/README.md

 # mapr-auth API

-Microservice Enpoints to interact with authorization components of a MapR cluster including MapR Access Control Expressions (ACES), MapR Roles, and Hive SQL Authorization
+API to interact with authorization components of a MapR cluster including MapR Access Control Expressions (ACES), MapR Roles, and Hive SQL Authorization

 This first iteration supports MapR ACES only.
 This is a work in progress.